-The birth of Jesus Christ is one of the milestones of human history.
-Celebrated at Christmas—by some with emotion, by others with indifference—most of the time the holiday loses sight of the main character.
-Religious significance remains in the shadows, while commercial dimensions are pursued at all costs.
+The birth of Jesus Christ is one of the most significant events in human history.
+Celebrated at Christmas, by some with emotion, by others with indifference, most of the time the holiday loses sight of the main Character.
+Religious meanings remain in the shadows, while commercial dimensions are pursued at all costs.

-At the beginning of the second century AD, Bishop Telesphorus, leader of the Western Church, claimed that the church service for the celebration of the birth of Jesus should take place in December.
+At the beginning of the 2nd century AD, Bishop Telesphorus, leader of the Western Church, is said to have argued that the church service to celebrate the birth of Jesus should take place in December.
 However, there is no convincing evidence in this regard.
-In the first three centuries of church history, Christians celebrated the birth of the Saviour on various days of the year.
+In the first three centuries of church history, Christians celebrated the Saviour’s birth on various days of the year.

-The winter holidays, which last for two weeks (December 24th-January 6th), overlapped with the ancient holidays that honoured the return of the sun on winter solstice, Roman Saturnalia (December 17th-23th) and the feast of the god Mithra (December 25th).
-Saturnalia was a harvest festival, the date of which varied every year between December 17th and 23rd, and was an occasion for excessive debauchery and partying.
+The winter holidays, which span two weeks (December 24-January 6), overlapped with the ancient festivals honouring the return of the sun at the winter solstice, the Roman Saturnalia (December 17-23), and the festival of the god Mithras (December 25).
+Saturnalia was a harvest festival, the date of which varied every year, between December 17 and 23, being an occasion for debauchery and excessive parties.

-There is no argument for associating the birth of Jesus with December 25th.
-In fact, there is a closer connection with the Roman holidays, which took place during the winter of the year.
-It is good, however, that the Christian world wishes to have a day each year to rediscover the significance of the incarnation of the Son of God.
+There are no arguments for associating Jesus’ birth with December 25.
+A closer connection can be identified when looking at the Roman celebrations, which took place during winter.
+It is a good thing, however, that the Christian world wishes to have a day every year to rediscover the meaning of the incarnation of the Son of God.

 The truth about Santa Claus

-The historical and religious tradition of Santa Claus is generally linked to a bishop in Asia Minor, St. Nicholas of Myra, who made himself known for his generous deeds at the beginning of the fourth century.
-He died on December 6th, 345 AD, which later became the feast of St. Nicholas, after he was sanctified by the Roman Catholic Church.
+The historical and religious tradition of Santa Claus is generally linked to a bishop from Asia Minor, Saint Nicholas of Myra, who at the beginning of the 4th century was esteemed for his acts of generosity.
+He died on December 6, 345 AD, the date that would become the feast of Saint Nicholas, after he was canonised in the Roman Catholic Church.
 “The evolution from St. Nicholas to Santa Claus involves the integration of many traditions.”

-In the Nordic countries, some legends describe small creatures called Nisse or Julenisse, with white beards and dressed in red, who were believed to bring gifts after Christmas dinner.
-For the Germans, Winterman is the legendary character who descends from the mountains to announce the arrival of winter.
-In the Netherlands, the character called Sinterklass crosses the country to put food in the boots of obedient children, or a birch twig for those who have been disobedient.
+In the tradition of the Nordic countries, legends are found that describe small creatures called Nisse or Julenisse, dressed in red and with a white beard, which were believed to bring gifts after the Christmas dinner.
+In Germany, Winterman is the legendary character who comes down from the mountains to announce the arrival of winter.
+In the Netherlands, the character called Sinterklaas goes around the country to put food in the boots of obedient children or a birch stick for those who have been disobedient.

-When the Dutch emigrants established the New Amsterdam colony in the New World, their children enjoyed the visit of St. Nicholas.
-Later, under the authority of England, the colony became New York and most of the English Presbyterians, unwilling to maintain a Catholic custom, moved the visit of the mysterious Santa Claus to December 25th and changed the image of the character.
+When the Dutch emigrants founded the New Amsterdam colony in the New World, their children enjoyed the visit of Saint Nicholas.
+Later, under the authority of England, the colony became New York and the majority consisting of Presbyterian Englishmen, not wanting to keep a Catholic custom, transferred the visit of the mysterious Santa Claus to December 25 and changed the image of the character.

-New Testament writings are the primary historical source of information about the person of Jesus.
-The accuracy of the biblical writings has been confirmed by archaeological discoveries, with William Albright and Sir William Ramsay among the archaeologists who argued that the texts of the Bible are anchored in historical reality, and are more than mere myths or legends.
-However, for some, the divinity of Jesus is just an unwarranted claim.
-For others, Jesus Christ remains just one of mankind’s great teachers, a good man who lived a virtuous life, a prophet who preached about love, or a rabbi whose teachings we should heed.
+The writings of the New Testament represent the primary historical source of information about Jesus.
+The accuracy of the biblical writings has been confirmed by archaeological discoveries.
+William Albright and Sir William Ramsay are among the archaeologists who argued that the texts of the Bible are anchored in historical reality, being more than simple myths or legends.

 The birth of Jesus

-According to the Gospel accounts, Jesus Christ was born during the reign of Herod the Great (74-4 BC), the king appointed by Rome to govern Palestine and the one who cunningly wanted to take the life of the Baby born in Bethlehem.
-“When Herod realized that he had been outwitted by the Magi, he was furious, and he gave orders to kill all the boys in Bethlehem and its vicinity who were two years old and under, in accordance with the time he had learned from the Magi” (Matthew 2:16).
+According to the accounts in the Gospels, Jesus Christ was born during the reign of Herod the Great (74-4 BC), the king appointed by Rome to govern Palestine and the one who cunningly wanted to take the life of the baby born in Bethlehem: “When Herod realised that he had been outwitted by the Magi, he was furious, and he gave orders to kill all the boys in Bethlehem and its vicinity who were two years old and under, in accordance with the time he had learned from the Magi” (Matthew 2:16).

-The decree to kill the male infants did not affect Jesus, because his family fled to Egypt, where he remained until Herod’s death.
+The infanticide decree did not reach Jesus, because His family fled to Egypt, where they remained until Herod’s death.
 Herod the Great died in 4 AD, which leads to the conclusion that Jesus was probably born in 5 or 4 BC.
-The apparent chronological contradiction is explained by the fact that Dionysius Exiguus (533 AD), the one who calculated the beginning of the Christian era a few centuries after the birth of Jesus, made a calculation error of about four or five years.
-The date of Jesus’ birth is unknown, but his birth is demonstrated by the aforementioned evidence.
+The apparent chronological contradiction is explained by the fact that Dionysius Exiguus (533 AD), who calculated the beginning of the Christian era a few centuries after the birth of Jesus, made a calculation error of about four or five years.
+The date of Jesus’s birth is unknown, but the fact of his birth is authenticated by the mentioned evidence.

-The idea that God became human by being born in the family of Joseph and Mary and that He miraculously intervened in human history was attacked by the “Program of Demythologising” of the theologian Rudolf Karl Bultmann (1884-1976).
-He concludes that much of the New Testament is made up of myths.
-In his view, the writers of the Bible sought to express what happened to them in their existential plan, therefore their accounts do not accurately depict reality.
+The idea that God became man by being born as an infant into the family of Joseph and Mary and that He miraculously intervened in human history was attacked by the “demythisation program” of theologian Rudolf Karl Bultmann (1884-1976).
+He concluded that much of the New Testament is made up of myths.
+In his opinion, the writers of the Bible sought to express what happened to them on an existential level and therefore their accounts do not fully represent reality.

-Thus, the coming of Jesus into the world is a myth, and according to this approach, the only thing that people need to understand is the intent of the Godhead to draw us to Himself.
-Bultmann’s theory does not take into account the fact that the Gospels relate the incarnation of Christ in a concrete historical context and that it is supported by clear testimonies.
-Moreover, there is no indication that biblical authors considered the birth of Jesus a mere fairy tale.
+According to Bultmann, the coming of Jesus into the world is a myth and, from this, people must understand only the intention of Divinity to draw us to Itself.
+Bultmann’s theory does not take into account the fact that the Gospels recount the incarnation of Jesus Christ in a concrete historical framework, supported by clear testimonies.
+At the same time, there is no indication that the biblical authors would have considered the birth of Jesus a simple fairy tale.

-In fact, the merit of the biblical record is that it frees the fallen man from mythical notions, explaining that “the glory of God is supremely revealed in the God-man Jesus Christ”.
-Indeed, the mystery of the incarnation of the Son of God is a difficult concept to assimilate intellectually, but biblical documents lead us to the conclusion that God became human in the strict sense of the word, in a historical manifestation that transcends logic.
+The merit of the biblical record is that it frees the fallen human from mythical notions, explaining to them that God revealed Himself “supremely (…) in Jesus Christ in once-for-all incarnation.”
+It is true that the mystery of the incarnation of the Son of God is a difficult concept to assimilate intellectually, but biblical documents lead us to the conclusion that God became human in the strict sense of the word, in a historical manifestation, but in a manner that transcends logic.

 The purpose of the first coming

-Postmodern Christianity, stuck in meaningless traditions, needs to rediscover the significance of the birth of Jesus Christ—the hallmark of Christianity.
-It has been suggested that events similar to the incarnation of the Son of God are found in other religions.
-For example, Siddartha Gautama (Buddha) is said to have been a descent of the divine among people as well.
-But the birth of Jesus is a radically different, unique, and meaningful event.
+Postmodern Christianity, locked in meaningless traditions, needs to rediscover the meaning of the birth of Jesus Christ—the distinctive mark of Christianity.
+It has been suggested that events similar to the incarnation of the Son of God are also found in other religions.
+For instance, Sidartha Gautama (Buddha) is said to have also been a descendent of the divine among people.
+The birth of Jesus, however, is a radically different event, unique and full of meaning.

-The originality of this event must be associated with the ultimate goal of God.
-The Word became flesh for sinful people to discover and understand God’s love and concern for the salvation of created beings.
-Through the incarnate Son of God, “the way towards communion with God has been opened to us as a communion of persons whom we cannot reduce to the state of objects, and thereby the way to full communion with our fellow people.
-Through His incarnation as a man, Christ made accessible to us the communion with Him as God in culminating human form, or, rather, with the entire Holy Trinity”.
+The originality of this event must be associated with God’s ultimate goal.
+The Word became flesh so that the sinful human could discover and understand God’s love and His concern for the salvation of created beings.
+Through the incarnate Son of God, “the way to communion with God as a communion of persons that we cannot reduce to objects has been opened to us and, through this, also the way to full communion with our fellow men.
+Through His incarnation as a man, Christ made communion with Himself as God in culminating human form accessible to us, or rather with the entire Holy Trinity.”